 Don’t escalate small conflicts unnecessarily.
 Instead of involving higher authorities, you can resolve such conflicts through mutual agreement.
 At a professional workplace, no one’s going to teach you how to behave like adults.

 At times, conflicts are useful.
 But generally, they just waste everyone’s time.
-Keep in mind that hard work is important at workplace, but so is a professional behavior.
+Keep in mind that hard work is important at workplace, but so is a professional behavior and good company.